-|United States||Allowed, but heavily regulated||ICO rules vary widely from state to state, from no regulations at all in some states to regulations requiring deposits in equal to or in excess of all local transactions to regulations requiring a license for businesses to engage in altcoin activities.
+|The United States||Allowed, but heavily regulated||ICO rules vary widely from state to state, from no regulations at all in some states to regulations requiring deposits in equal to or in excess of all local transactions to regulations requiring a license for businesses to engage in altcoin activities.
 On the federal level, there are no current regulations banning ICOs specifically, although ICOs are expected to be registered and licensed the same as if they were not ICOs.
 This includes registering with the SEC if the ICO is to sell or trade securities.
-The SEC has recently found that some altcoins may be a security, and as such, may be subject to SEC’s ruling in the future.
+The SEC has recently found that some altcoins may be securities, and as such, may be subject to the SEC’s ruling in the future.
 Some SEC commissioners hold the position that most ICOs are securities and should be treated as such.
 ICOs are expected to adhere to AML/KYC practices.
 Failure to adhere to these practices may leave an ICO open to legal action or possible seizure.

 The United States has also moved to recognize celebrity endorsements of ICOs to be illegal unless all compensation involved is disclosed.

-|Gibraltar (UK)||Allowed, but subject to future regulations||Regulators are planning to offer regulations for ICOs by January 2018 in hopes of permanently codifying legal protections for the altcoins.|
+|Gibraltar (UK)||Allowed, but subject to future regulations||Regulators are planning to offer regulations for ICOs by January 2019 in hopes of permanently codifying legal protections for the altcoins.|

 |Isle of Man(UK)||Allowed, but subject to future regulations||The Isle of Man has indicated that it is seeking to forge regulations in the future that will establish and protect ICOs’ legal status.|